-CERII is the home of education research at Anglia Ruskin University.
+CERII is the home of education research at ARU.
 We are committed to developing research on education, identities and inequalities which contributes to knowledge formation and makes a difference to people’s lives and society at large.

 Our activities are consistently underpinned by a dual concern for inclusion and excellence, yet are also diverse in terms of epistemological, theoretical and empirical foci.
 The cluster brings together our expertise in a range of topics related to identities and inequalities in education, including: gender, sexuality and care in education; sustainability in education; early childhood; arts, education and inclusion; critical pedagogies in education; and race, ethnicity and migration in education.

 For more information, contact Prof Marie-Pierre Moreau at email@example.com

 Prof Marie-Pierre Moreau is Professor in Education and Education Research Lead in the School of Education and Social Care at ARU.
 A sociologist by training, her interests are located at the nexus of education, work and inequalities.

 Her current research concentrates in two key areas: teachers' identities and careers, with specific reference to gender and the 'feminisation thesis’, and the relationship between care and academic work, with specific reference to the way students and academic staff with caring responsibilities are positioned in academic discourses.

 She is the author or co-author of over 100 publications, including two monographs and two edited volumes.
 She is the editor of the Bloomsbury Gender and Education book series (with Prof. Penny Jane Burke, Newcastle, Australia and Prof. Nancy Niemi, Yale, USA).
 In 2014, she was appointed as an expert to the European Commission to provide advice on its policies and programmes in the fields of research, gender equality and education.